arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/api-changes-in-3-12.md

   the `type` sub-attribute is `"autoincrement"`.
 The `lastValue` sub-attribute is only allowed if the `type` sub-attribute is `"traditional"`, `"autoincrement"`, or `"padded"`.
-- `isSmartChild`: If specified, the attribute must have a boolean value.
-- `internalValidatorType`: If specified, the attribute must have an unsigned integer value.
 - `shardKeys`: Each array element needs to be a string.

 #### Index API